-You are encouraged to visit the pension webpage in the CFMWS Employee Zone to access a variety of retirement planning resources, such as detailed information, tools, checklists, and links to useful websites, which can assist in your planning process.
+You are encouraged to visit www.cfmws.ca/pension to access a variety of retirement planning resources, such as detailed information, tools, checklists, and links to useful websites, which can assist in your planning process.

-When retiring, we request that you provide the Staff of the Non-Public Funds, Canadian Forces with three (3) months notice, and one (1) month notice when resigning.
+When retiring, we request that you provide the Staff of the Non-Public Funds, Canadian Forces with four (4) months notice, and one (1) month notice when resigning.
 Formal pension estimates from our Pension Administrator can be provided to you up to six (6) months prior to your anticipated retirement or termination date.
 In order to provide you with the most accurate estimates as possible, we are unable to provide pension estimates any further in advance.